Fahat-Yousuf/Fahat-Yousuf/README.md

 ## Summary

-I'm Fahat Yousuf, a dedicated individual with a strong passion for data development, cybersecurity, UX design, and full-stack development.
+I'm Fahat Yousuf, a dedicated individual with a strong passion for data development and full-stack development.
 I'm committed to continuous learning and excited to contribute to meaningful projects.

 ---